-GC ERROR GCInitLib (void) GC ERROR GCINICLID
+GC ERROR GCInitLib (void)

 This function must be called prior to any other function call to allow global initialization of the GenTL Producer driver.
 This function is necessary since automated initialization functionality like within DllMain on MS Windows platforms is very limited.
-Multiple calls to GClnitLib without accompanied calls to GCCloseLib will return an error GC_ERR_RESOURCE_IN_USE.
+Multiple calls to GClnitLib without accompanied calls to GCCloseLib will return the error GC_ERR_RESOURCE_IN_USE.